tien315/FNAL-Unity-Project/Documentation/10_pick_and_place.md

 #### Option A: Use Our Pre-trained Model

 1. To save time, you may use the pretrained model.
+Chack with Fermilab or your Senior Design Faculty Advisor.
+The model was too large to upload to GitHub.

 #### Option B: Use Your Own Model